wendyverdonk93/docs/content/integrations/ecommerce-integrations/ccvshop/manual.md

 7. Save the page.

 ### 2. Congratulations
 You have installed and configured the plugin successfully.
-If you have any technical queries about the plugin, please contact CCV Shop directly at <support@ccvshop.nl>
+If you have any technical queries about the plugin, email CCV Shop directly at <support@ccvshop.nl>